yl2811-cmd/Showheel/wwwroot/story-engl.md

 A hand that has just finished reading another person's pause; a window; a small patch of blue on a distant rock face outside the window.
 The reader won't notice it on the first read.
 On the second read: the blue color has been there since Ep25, and Anna never really paid attention to it.
 This perfectly matches the definition of P-10—"It grew on its own, it's always been there, and it doesn't need anyone else's."
-Echoing: Ep62 (payoff) → Here (the lingering effect of blue appearing for the last time in the background layer) ;
+Echoing: Ep62 (payoff) → Here (the lingering blue appears for the last time in the background layer) ;
 [Perception Evolution Anchor Point·Traces Repair = Perception Mirror Completion] ; Ep42-43: Lia's pauses when reading Anna (direction: world → Anna).